corrode/corrode.github.io/content/blog/how-functional-is-rust/index.md

 But even in this short example, we can see a discrepancy between the problem we're trying to solve and the code we're writing:
-The intermediate values of `sum` are irrelevant.
+The intermediate values of `sum` are irrelevant!
 We only care about the final value.

 Compare that to the more functional version: